harry0107100/Citibike-Analysis/README.md

   - **Dynamic heat map** to provide a dynamic view of the frequency of bike station using on a weekday per hour.
   - **GeoJSON** to provide detailed information about a given bike station on the map
 - Predictive Modeling
-  - **multiple linear regression**, **polynomial regression**, **random forest** to find out factors affecting trip duration and give a prediction of trip duration.
+  - **Multiple linear regression**, **polynomial regression**, **random forest** to find out factors affecting trip duration and give a prediction of trip duration.
 Factors include distance, latitude and longitude of start and end bike station, etc.

 Preview of important results